zekinah/Homepage-Magento-1/Readme.md

-# Create New Homepage Template - Magento 1
+# New Homepage Template - Magento 1

 This module allows you to override new Template Layout available in Magento 1 specially the Homepage.